turingschool/front-end-curriculum/lessons/module-2/intro-to-accessibility.md

 * [Colorblinding](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa/related?hl=en)
 * [Colorblind](https://chrome.google.com/webstore/detail/colorblind-dalton-for-goo/afcafnelafcgjinkaeohkalmfececool/related?hl=en)

-Navigate to some of your most visited sites -- especially those that have some sort of notifications.
+Navigate to some of your most visited sites -- especially those that have some sort of notifications that you would expect to be red (error), yellow (info/warning), green (success).
 (You can also look at design sites like [Dribbble](https://www.dribbble.com))

 **Questions:**
 * What would be difficult about navigating the web while color blind?